 CIP can also design and organize professional development for groups.
-Duration may vary from one week to eight weeks, depending on the needs and interests of the group.
-Cost needs to be covered by the group members or their employer or the government.
+Duration may vary from one to eight weeks depending on the needs and interests of the group.
+Costs need to be covered by the group members, their employer, or the government.

-Our recent groups included those from Belarus, Buryatia, Ethiopia, Georgia (5 groups), Germany, Kyrgyzstan, Moldova, Russia (4), Turkmenistan (2) and others.
+Our recent groups include those from Belarus, Buryatia, Ethiopia, Georgia (5 groups), Germany, Kyrgyzstan, Moldova, Russia (4), Turkmenistan (2) to, and other countries.

-Topics of recent group training include Child Protection, Community Colleges, Community-Based Services for Vulnerable Children, Credit Union, Domestic Violence, Entrepreneurship, Micro Finance, Municipal Budgeting, and Accounting, Research, Small Business, Sports, Vocational Education/Training, Wine Making, Women in Business, Youth Development.
+Topics of recent group training include Child Protection, Community Colleges, Community-Based Services for Vulnerable Children, Credit Union, Domestic Violence, Entrepreneurship, Micro Finance, Municipal Budgeting and Accounting, Research, Small Business, Sports, Vocational Education/Training, Wine Making, Women in Business, and Youth Development.

-The Community Connections Program, funded through the Bureau for Europe and Eurasia at USAID, is designed to promote public diplomacy through the exchange of cultural ideas and values between participants, U.S. families and local community host organizations.
+The Community Connections Program, funded through the Bureau for Europe and Eurasia at USAID, is designed to promote public diplomacy through the exchange of cultural ideas and values between participants, U.S. families, and local host organizations.

-The Community Connections Program offers home-stay based practical training opportunities in the U.S. for entrepreneurs, local government officials, legal professionals, non-governmental organization leaders and other professionals from Armenia, Azerbaijan, Belarus, Georgia, Kazakhstan, Kyrgyz Republic, Moldova, Russia, Tajikistan, Turkmenistan, Ukraine, and Uzbekistan.
-Local community host organizations – including Colleagues International – arrange internships for participants based on interests and experience.
+The Community Connections Program offers home-stays based on practical training opportunities in the U.S. for entrepreneurs, local government officials, legal professionals, non-governmental organization leaders, and other professionals from Armenia, Azerbaijan, Belarus, Georgia, Kazakhstan, Kyrgyz Republic, Moldova, Russia, Tajikistan, Turkmenistan, Ukraine, and Uzbekistan.
+Local community host organizations – including Colleagues International – arrange internships for participants based on interests and experiences.
 The goals of the Community Connections program are to:

-- Provide participants with professional training and exposure to the day-to-day functioning of a free market system
+- Provide participants with professional training and exposure to the day-to-day functionings of a free market system

-- Encourage public-private partnerships in Europe/Eurasia by including private sector and government participants on U.S. visits
+- Encourage public-private partnerships in Europe/Eurasia by including private sector and government participants in U.S. visits

-- Create links between the U.S. and Europe/Eurasia regions and communities
+- Create links between the U.S. and European/Eurasian regions and communities

-The Open World Program enables emerging Russian leaders to experience U.S. democracy and free enterprise in action in communities across the United States including Colleagues International.
-During 10-day trips, Open World participants learn about the roles and inter-relationships of the three different branches and levels of the U.S. government.
+The Open World Program enables emerging foreign leaders to experience U.S. democracy and free enterprise in action in communities across the United States, including Colleagues International.
+During ten-day trips, Open World participants learn about the roles and interrelationships of the three different branches and levels of the U.S. government.
 They also examine how the U.S. private and nonprofit sectors help meet social and civic needs.
-The program builds mutual understanding between the United States and Russia by opening and maintaining new avenues of dialogue between U.S. political and civic leaders and a new generation of Russian leaders.
+The program builds mutual understanding between the United States and the participating country by opening and maintaining new avenues of dialogue between political and civic leaders in the U.S. and a new generation of foreign leaders.
 The program’s civic delegations focus on one of eight themes: economic development, education reform, environment, federalism, health, rule of law, women as leaders, or youth issues.

-If you are interested in applying for a training opportunity through CIP, please attach your Resume/CV and provide your email address below.
-If you meet the minimum qualifications of a bachelor’s degree and two years of experience for our program, we will send an application form to the email address you provide.
+If you are interested in applying for a training opportunity through CIP, please attach your Resume/CV, and provide your email address below.
+If you meet the minimum qualifications of a bachelor’s degree and two years of professional experience for our program, we will send an application form to the email address you provided.

 Note – CIP Chicago does not provide financial assistance for academic purposes.

 CIP benefits communities both in the U.S. and abroad.
-Each trainee serves as an ambassador of their home country sharing their cultural views and professional experiences with their host family and sponsoring organizations in the U.S. At the conclusion of the program the trainee leaves with a fresh perspective and refined skills to implement in their home country.
-American Organizations Both for-profit and non-profit organizations learn about foreign business customs, gain networking opportunities, and increase insight into other countries’ economic and social perspectives.
+Each trainee serves as an ambassador of their home country by sharing their cultural views and professional experiences with their host family and sponsoring organizations in the U.S. At the conclusion of the program, the trainee leaves with a fresh perspective and refined skills to implement in their home country.
+American organizations that are either profit or nonprofit organizations learn about foreign business customs, gain networking opportunities, and increase insight into other countries’ economic and social perspectives.